bwoakley/PlantHealth_ImageClassifier/README.md

 ### Solution: Use a larger validation set.

 This time, using validation_split=0.35, the size of the validation set is 100 images.
 Fitting the model, we have a training accuracy of 0.7819 and validation accuracy of 0.7200.
 This is a much more reasonable result since the model performs better on the training set than the validation set by ~6%.
-By changing the random seed and rerunning the model fit a few more times, we can confirm that we no longer sometimes see the model performming better on the validation set than the training set.
+By changing the random seed and rerunning the model fit a few more times, we can confirm that we no longer sometimes see the model performing better on the validation set than the training set.
 That is the good news.

 The bad news is that these results hint at two more issues:
 - [ ] Since the model performs better on the training set than the validation set, we have an issue with overfitting.